-If you already have healthy breast tissue and are just hoping to enhance the appearance of your breasts a little bit, you can skip breast augmentation altogether.
-In some cases, a combination of breast lift and autologous fat transfer is all you need.
+If you already have healthy breast tissue and are just hoping to alter the appearance of your breasts a little bit, you can skip breast augmentation mammoplasty altogether.
+In some cases, a combination of breast lift mastopexty and autologous fat transfer is all you need.
 In other cases, Dr Hunt can simply place the implant differently and it can save you the trouble.

 6. Avoid Choosing the Cheapest Implant Surgery Option you can find

 Most people make the mistake of choosing the cheapest surgeon available to them instead of truly investigating the profile of the surgeon.
 You can either choose a highly experienced surgeon even when you have to pay a bit more or end up paying twice as much money with someone who barely has any experience.
-Please avoid choosing a so called Cosmetic Surgeon or undertrained doctor in a pop up clinic.
 Read our blog on How to Avoid Botched Breasts.

-The answer is no. Although the Snoopy nose deformity can occur in the case of sub-pectoral implant placement, not all patients will experience it.
+The answer is no. Although deformities can occur in the case of sub-pectoral implant placement, not all patients will experience them.
 With age, your tissue and skin quality changes (mainly when you hit menopause) and that can lead to deformity.
 Other factors that can exacerbate the problem include weight changes, breastfeeding and pregnancy.

 Needless to say, waterfall deformity breast implant calls for breast implant revision surgery.
 There are many ways to go about it depending on the unique needs of the patient and deformities.
-In most cases, the breast implant has to be replaced and repositioned to achieve the best results.
+In most cases, the breast implant has to be replaced and repositioned.

-In some cases, Dr Hunt might opt for a breast lift to reposition the drooping breast tissue.
-On the other hand, an autologous fat transfer is also a great option to enhance and make the breasts fuller.
-If you are planning to increase the size of your breasts and have enough breast tissue, a combination of breast lift and fat transfer is perfect to achieve an increased breast size without worrying about the problems with breast implants under the muscle.
+In some cases, Dr Hunt might opt for a breast lift mastopexy to reposition the breast tissue.
+On the other hand, an autologous fat transfer is also a great option make the breasts fuller.
+If you are planning to increase the size of your breasts and have enough breast tissue, a combination of breast lift mastopexy and fat transfer can achieve an increased breast size without worrying about the problems with breast implants under the muscle.

 Dr Hunt might also perform the internal bra technique.
-Depending on the extent of droopiness, a lift or a redo of the previous lift is all you need.
+Depending on the extent of ptosis, a mastopexy or a redo of the previous surgery is all you need.
 Dr Hunt will figure out a way to merge the breast tissue and implant mound into a singular shape.
 Sometimes, support such an internal bra works wonders.
 In other cases, surgeons might opt for a mesh.
-It is a naturally derived material that absorbs slowly and is known to provide adequate support for maintaining your breast shape and upper pole fullness in the breast lift.
+It is a naturally derived material that absorbs slowly and is known to provide adequate support for maintaining your breast shape and upper pole fullness in the breast lift mastopexy.
 It is placed under the skin as an internal bra to wrap the implant and breast together.

 Points to Consider Before Getting a Revision Surgery

-Here is a list of frequently asked questions we get regarding the Snoopy nose deformity:
+Here is a list of frequently asked questions we get regarding this deformity:

-- The Snoopy nose breast deformity generally occurs in women who already have healthy breast tissue.
+- This breast deformity generally occurs in women who already have healthy breast tissue.
 It mostly happens when the breast implant is placed beneath the pectoralis muscle and positioned too high in the chest.